kzkmr/darcys-git/public_html/shop/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.9.9 =
+* Fix: The plugin will no longer continue to attempt to connect to the Instagram API if there is an access token encryption error.
+* Fix: Added a content type to JSON responses to improve reliability for loading more posts and creating local images.

+= 2.9.8 =
+* Tweak: Added a warning if the access token could not be decrypted for use in API requests.
+* Tweak: Added a fallback method to reach the Instagram API if a cURL error 6 error is detected.
+* Fix: Fixed an issue with connecting an additional business account if the first account listed was not selected.

 = 2.9.7 =
 * Tweak: A prompt will now be displayed if the ability to save settings requires a page refresh.
 * Fix: Fixed several accessibility issues in the admin area.